brianpeiris/looking-glass-fusion/README.md

 6. Move the browser window to your Looking Glass display

 You can use your mouse to rotate and zoom in on the model in the display.

+## Developing
+The project includes the complete bundle files you should not need to do anything to run it.
+However for development you will need to retrieve the sources for the libraries used to do that run:
+> `npm install`

+This project uses esbuild to start this run:
+> `npm run start:esbuild`